pascalhow/RobotWars/README.md

 L - Rotate counter clockwise on the spot
 R - Rotate clockwise on the spot
 M - Move in the direction the robot is facing by 1 unit
-5) Click the initialise button and the Message centre window will provide information on the new robot starting position if a First move command was entered
+5) Click the initialise button and the Message Centre textbox will provide information on the new robot starting position if a First move command was entered
 6) Click "Go!" button to then proceed to the battlefield (See image below)

 ###### Example - Battlefield